Officer tells inquest he watched CCTV of naked youth running toward wasteland

 His statement said the youth in the footage appeared to match the description of Noah.

+Mr Thompson’s statement said he had presumed the youth had entered a dense wooded area to the rear of Northwood Road.

-Constable Thompson said he came back to Northwood Road in the early hours of the following morning to check the area after search and rescue had been stood down.
+Constable Thompson said he came back to the scene in the early hours of the following morning to check the area after search and rescue had been stood down.

 He said: “We were trying to go in anywhere that Mr Donohoe could potentially have been hiding.